-- b.
-Spandex/Lycra.
-A competition uniform that consists of a top and shorts that both meet the following specifications: - 1.
-The top shall be form-fitting, sleeveless or short-sleeved, and not cover or extend beyond the elbow.
-The length of the top shall be longer than the torso to prevent it from becoming untucked and shall remain tucked into the shorts at all times during competition. - 2.
-The shorts shall either be form-fitting or shorts designed for wrestling with a minimum 4-inch inseam and not extend beyond the top of the knees.
-Either shorts option shall be worn as intended by the manufacturer, be firmly adhered to the hips with any drawstring covered, and have no pockets, zippers, buttons, exposed Velcro or metal fasteners. - c.
-Markings.
-The name or initials of the wrestler's institution shall be displayed on the competition uniform with letters at least 2 inches high.
-The wrestler's last name, institutional logo or mascot, and national or state flag of the member institution, are allowed on the competition uniform. - d.
+- on the back of the competition uniform where the player name is traditionally located. - e.
 Team Uniformity in Clothing.
-Team uniformity in clothing, to include the school's official warm-up and competition uniform, is required.
+Team uniformity in clothing, to include the school's official warmup and competition uniform, is required.
 For dual meets and each session of a tournament, the competition uniform worn by team participants shall be identical in design and color.
-This rule does not apply to open tournaments. - Art.
+This rule does not apply to open tournaments or logos/patches as described in Rule 1.5.1.d. - Art.
 2. Contrasting Colored Singlets.
 When competing in a dual meet, it is recommended that teams wear contrasting-colored competition uniforms.
 The host school should select and communicate its preference, the lighter- or darker-colored uniform, to the visiting team in a timely manner. - Art.
 3. Shoes.
 Light, heelless wrestling shoes reaching above the ankle and tightly secured shall be worn.
 (See Rule 5.7.16 for delays caused by shoes.) - Art.
 4. Ear Protection.
 A protective ear guard shall be worn anytime live wrestling takes place (this includes practice, dual meets and all collegiate and open tournaments).
-This rule does not apply to drilling or the warm-up period before competition.
+This rule does not apply to drilling or the warmup period before competition.
 The use of tape or decals on the ear protection is prohibited.
 Clean, fresh athletic tape is permissible on the ear protection if used for medical purposes only, and must be immediately removed and replaced before each subsequent match.
 The ear protection should: - a. provide adequate ear protection; - b. not be an injury hazard to the opponent; and - c. have an adjustable locking device to prevent it from coming off or turning on the wrestler's head. - Art.
 5. Ankle Bands.
 In all tournaments, the host game management shall provide red and green ankle bands approximately 3 inches wide for identification of the wrestlers.
 It is also recommended that these ankle bands be used in dual meets. - Art.
 6. Trademarks and Logos.
-Competition uniforms and all other items of apparel and equipment (for example, warm-ups, socks, T-shirts, ear protection and towels) may bear a trademark or logo of an athletic equipment or apparel manufacturer or distributor provided the criteria outlined in the NCAA Bylaws are met.
+Competition uniforms and all other items of apparel and equipment (for example, warmups, socks, T-shirts, ear protection and towels) may bear a trademark or logo of an athletic equipment or apparel manufacturer or distributor provided the criteria outlined in the NCAA bylaws are met.
 See the current NCAA Division I, II or III Manual for more information.